Byte-Stuff/Everest/docs/LambdaLang/README.md

 LambdaLang is the language running on Lambda, the 'CPU'

-F-Recovery (or Firmware Recovery), is an error screen that the Firmware triggers when invalid code is detected while an interrupt is triggered.
-It can also be called.
+F-Recovery (or Firmware Recovery), is an error screen that the Firmware triggers when a specific interrupt is triggered.
+It can also trigger itself when it detects bad arguments upon calling another interrupt.

 ## CPU modes